atet/tts/README.md

 ## 2. Text-to-Speech Script

 Jupyter Labs will now be accessible from your web browser at `localhost:8888`.
-Use a Jupyter notebook instead of running a Python script from command line, as the command line method must load and unload these large models every execution, taking additional time between subsequent TTS runs.
+Use a Jupyter notebook instead of running a Python script from command line, as the command line method must load and unload these large models files every script execution, taking unnecessary time between subsequent TTS runs.

-- Start a new Jupyter notebook and ensure you **separate the code below<a href="#references"><sup>4</sup></a> into two cells**, running cell 1 only once
+- Start a new Jupyter notebook and ensure you **separate the code below<a href="#references"><sup>4</sup></a> into two cells**, running cell 1 only once and using cell 2 to create audio clips

 ### Cell 1